How to Budget 4 – Expenses Not Paid Monthly

-Your A plan showing targets for income and expenses over a fixed time period, such as a month or a year. won’t be complete unless you include all your expenses, including those that you don’t pay every month.
+Your budget won’t be complete unless you include all your expenses, including those that you don’t pay every month.
 In the past three weeks, I talked about creating systems for tracking and recording your expenses and setting your goals.
 This week, I’ll focus on expenses you pay less often than monthly.

 Before getting to that topic, here are your budgeting tasks for this week: